The 29 Best TV Shows about Hockey

 hockey shows

-Though the series was canceled after its first season, they were still able to provide it with a proper ending, albeit actually a kind of sad one.
+Though the series was canceled after its first season, they were still able to provide it with a proper ending, albeit a kind of sad one.

 The show centers on a small group of male friends and their love for hockey – a love so strong that, well, you might even go so far as to call it an obsession.